nginx-c-function/nginx-c-function.github.io/README.md

 Introduction
 ============

-nginx-c-function is a nginx module which allow to link the .so(c/c++) application in nginx config, and call the function of .so file in location context area.
+[Nginx-c-function](https://github.com/Taymindis/nginx-c-function) is a nginx 3rd party module which allow to link the .so(c/c++) application in nginx config, and call the function of .so file in location context area.
 Therefore, you could direct link your C/C++ application to nginx server.

 How it works